 Type RO 7000

-A special feature of RO 7000 is its capability to measure electrical runout simultaneously with a tactile (mechanical runout) and an eddy current senor (total runout).
+A special feature of the RO 7000 is its capability to measure electrical runout simultaneously with a tactile (mechanical runout) and an eddy current senor (total runout).
 The electrical runout is the difference between the total and the mechanical runout, i.e. the systematic measurement error of the eddy current sensor.
 This measuring value is useful when inspecting traces used for shaft vibration measurements.